shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/increase-observability/forward-logs/guide.en-asia.md

 You can use a [service with an integration](#use-a-log-forwarding-integration) or any service that supports a [syslog endpoint](#forward-to-a-syslog-endpoint) or [HTTP endpoint](#forward-to-an-http-endpoint).

-Log forwarding is available for Grid and {{% names/dedicated-gen-3 %}} projects.
+Log forwarding is available for Grid and Dedicated Gen 3 projects.
 For {{% names/dedicated-gen-2 %}} projects, see how to [log remotely with `rsyslog`](../../dedicated-gen-2/architecture/options.md#remote-logging).

 Logs to `stdout` and `stderr` are forwarded.